ory/docs/docs/hydra/production.md

 ### Binding to different interfaces or UNIX sockets

-ORY Hydra will bind public and administrative APIs ports to all interfaces.
+Ory Hydra will bind public and administrative APIs ports to all interfaces.

 The interfaces or UNIX sockets used may be specified via environment variables `PUBLIC_HOST` and `ADMIN_HOST`.
 Interfaces may be specified as TCP address or as UNIX socket (giving the absolute path to the socket file prefixed by `unix:`) like: